 New Jersey Police to Begin Using New Breathalyzer Test

-The highly skilled and experienced DWI defense attorneys at Del Sardo & Montanari have defended clients charged with drunk driving offenses in Wayne, Totowa, Clifton, Little Falls and across both Essex and Passaic counties.
-Once involved in your case we will investigate every facet in order to identify errors and weakness that can lead to a dismissal.
+The highly skilled and experienced DWI defense attorneys at The Montanari Law Group have defended clients charged with drunk driving offenses in Wayne, Totowa, Clifton, Little Falls and across both Essex and Passaic counties.
+Once involved in your case we will investigate every facet in order to identify errors and weaknesses that can lead to a dismissal.
 We have been honored by such organizations as Super Lawyers, the National Association of Distinguished Counsel and the National Trial Lawyers Association for providing our clients with unparalleled representation.
 To discuss your case with one of our seasoned Passaic County DWI attorneys today, contact our offices in Woodland Park at 973.233.4396 or toll-free at 888.877.7985 for a cost-free consultation.

 Blood Alcohol and the Alcotest in Passaic County NJ